Linkedin Facebook Instagram

 Unlike any other gin

-By combining new flavours with the classic botanicals of London Dry gin, Kimio Yonezawa has created an innovative style.
-First, the Master Distiller & Blender collected and tested around 50 plants from all over Japan.
-After making a careful selection, he chose the 5 Japanese botanicals (yuzu, sansho pepper, sensha tea, ume, shiso leaf) that went best with 3 traditional gin ingredients (juniper berry, coriander seed, angelica) and at the same time transmitted the energy and originality that he imagined for his new creation.
+By combining new flavours with the classic botanicals of gin, Kimio Yonezawa has created an innovative “Hyogo Dry” style.
+First, the Master Distiller & Blender collected and tested around 50 plants from all over the prefecture.
+After making a careful selection, he chose 5 Japanese botanicals locally sourced from farmers : yuzu, sansho pepper, sencha tea, ume and shiso leaf.
+Each botanical is then distilled separately using the vacuum distillation : a unique distillation technique coming from the luxury world of perfume.
+At the end, a splash of distilled sake is added at the blending stage to enhance the delicacy of the gin.

 Explore the world of